ethereumjs/ultralight/packages/cli/README.md

 The [`bootnodes.txt`](./bootnodes.txt) contains the public bootnodes designated for the Portal Network testnet that are intended to provide an initial connection point into the Portal Network (though they are not guaranteed to be running at any given time).
 Use at your own risk!

 ## Local Devnet
+Run a local network of CLI Ultralight clients.
+Test JSON-RPC calls in a terminal, or run a test script from `packages/cli/scripts/` like `sampleTest.ts`
 - From `./packages/cli`:
 - Run `npm run devnet -- --numNodes=3`
   - This will start 3 nodes with JSON-RPC server addresses `[8545, 8546, 8547]`